Our 2019/20 Google Docs Grant Application

 |John LaVassar||School-Wide Salmon Project||SWES||5th||$1,200||$1,200|

 |Michele Zisette||Focused Space for All||SWES||1st||$439||$439|

 |Jean Cravy||Bringing Learning to Life||SWA||5-6||$2,000||$2,000|

 |Nels Bergquist||8th Grade Adventure Education||LMS||8th||$10,000||$3,000|

 |Valerie Brown||MakerSpace STEM Kits 2016||SWES||K-5||$750||$750|

-In addition, these off-cycle grants have been added and are available for our adopt-a-grant program for a total funding of $27,048:
+In addition, these off-cycle grants were added for a total funding of $27,048:

 1) “Ukuleles in the Classroom” $150 to purchase four ukuleles, by Debra Davies Vogel, first grade.
 This project seeks to integrate “Ukuleles in the Classroom” strategies and lessons to enhance students’ attention, engagement, enjoyment, learning, and retention of knowledge and skills.

 2) “Music (Ukuleles) in the Classroom to Increase Attention, Engagement and Learning”, $300 to purchase 8 ukuleles, by Tere Baker, SWES Special Education and General Ed K-4.This project seeks to integrate “Ukeles in the Classroom” strategies and lessons to enhance students’ attention, engagement, enjoyment, learning, and retention of knowledge and skills, and to provide an additional tool for dealing with challenging behaviors & self-regulation issues by helping interrupt building frustrations, helping re-set after escalated episodes, and providing a positive reinforcement tool with students with whom it may be helpful.